Kansas Junior Golf Scholarship

 - Full name of high school currently attended or graduated; and

-- College/university which Applicant plans to attend or does attend.
+- College/university which the Applicant plans to attend or does attend.

 - Verification of participation in high school or junior golf program.